moliver28/research-handbook/content/handbook/business-technology/it-compliance/_index.md

 #### [Business Continuity Plan](/handbook/business-technology/gitlab-business-continuity-plan/)

 IT Compliance works closely with our Security Compliance team to ensure that GitLab's Business Continuity Plan is up to date.
+In the future, we will look to expand or capabilities to further ensure we are doing more in the area of BCP and resiliency to ensure we are meeting all requirements.

 #### [Business Technology Change Management](/handbook/business-technology/change-management/)

 IT Compliance works closely with our internal business partners for all Enterprise Application Change Management.
-More information can be found in our [Business Technology Change Management](/handbook/business-technology/change-management/) handbook page.
+More information can be found in our [Business Technology Change Management](https://internal.gitlab.com/handbook/it/it-change-management/) handbook page.